Dominion Theatre: Building

 Construction of the Dominion Theatre began in March 1928 with a design by W and TR Milburn and a budget of £460,000.
-The site was the location of the 1911 Court Cinema and the former Horse Shoe Brewery, which was the site of the 1814 London Beer Flood.
+The site was the location of the 1911 Court Cinema and the 1746 Horse Shoe Brewery, established in 1746.
+The Horse Street Brewery was the site of the 1814 London Beer Flood.
 The first performance was on 3 October 1929.
 The theatre is Renaissance revival in style; the Tottenham Court Road façade features a ground level entry sheltered by a broad marquee with the second through fourth levels framed by large pilasters.
 The central portion is concave and faced with Portland stone.
 A three-bay bow window extends the height of the second and third storeys and is surmounted by a sculpture of two gryphons, behind which are three square openings with decorative iron grates.

 The theatre was intended primarily for musical comedies and secondarily as a cinema.
 It originally had a seating capacity of 2,835: 1,340 in the stalls, 818 in the dress circle and 677 in the balcony (upper circle).
 The balcony was closed in the 1950s; As of 2021, capacity is 2,069 in two tiers of galleries.
 The theatre retains its 1920s light fittings and art deco plasterwork.
 A café was originally above the entrance.